 Our investment activities are managed by the Advisor.
 The Advisor is led by James R. Maher, Chairman and Chief Executive Officer of the Company and the Advisor, and Michael B. Lazar, Chief Operating Officer of the Company and the Advisor.
-They are supported by the Advisor's team of employees, including 12 dedicated investment professionals, who have extensive experience in commercial lending, investment banking, accounting, corporate law and private equity investing.
-Since the commencement of our operations, our Advisor's team of investment professionals, including our senior management, has evaluated more than 1,500 investment opportunities and completed on our behalf more than 105 investments in middle-market companies investing in excess of \$1.8 billion through December 31, 2009.
+They are supported by the Advisor's team of employees, including 13 dedicated investment professionals, who have extensive experience in commercial lending, investment banking, accounting, corporate law and private equity investing.
+Since the commencement of our operations, the Advisor's team of investment professionals, including our senior management, has evaluated more than 1,800 investment opportunities and completed 116 investments in middle-market companies investing in excess of \$2.2 billion through December 31, 2010.
 Our Advisor is responsible for identifying prospective customers, conducting research on prospective investments, identifying and underwriting credit risk, and monitoring our investments and portfolio companies on an ongoing basis.

-The Advisor has an investment committee comprised of 13 members, including Messrs.
+The Advisor has an investment committee comprised of 12 members, including Messrs.
 Maher and Lazar and several senior executives of BlackRock, Inc. and its subsidiaries ("BlackRock") and several of the principals of Kelso & Company, L.P. (the "Kelso Principals").
 The investment committee is primarily responsible for approving our investments.
 We benefit from the extensive and varied relevant experience of the BlackRock executives and Kelso Principals serving on the Advisor's investment committee.
-Many of the BlackRock senior executives and the Kelso Principals who are members of the investment committee have worked together in a similar capacity since 1998.
 Although the BlackRock executives and Kelso Principals who serve on the investment committee bring the benefit of expertise they have gained at BlackRock, Kelso and elsewhere, neither of those organizations provides us with investment advice.
 Nevertheless, we benefit from the business and specific industry knowledge, transaction expertise and deal-sourcing capabilities of BlackRock.
 The Kelso Principals who serve on the investment committee bring the benefit of the expertise they gained at Kelso and elsewhere including providing access to a broad network of contacts.